FBI investigating vehicle explosion that killed 2 car occupants at Rainbow Bridge on US-Canadian border | KRDO

 (CNN) — The two occupants of a car that exploded Wednesday at the US-Canada Rainbow Bridge border crossing are dead, a law enforcement source told CNN.

-The incident occurred shortly before noon when a car coming from the Canadian side of the border on the bridge that connects Canada to New York State went through the initial checkpoint where they examine passports and licenses and then was directed to another area for a secondary search, according to multiple law enforcement sources.
+The incident occurred shortly before noon when a car coming from the Canadian side of the border on the bridge connecting Canada to New York State went through the initial checkpoint passports and licenses are examined.
+The car was then was directed to another area for a secondary search, according to multiple law enforcement sources.

 As the car was heading towards the secondary search area, an explosion occurred, the sources said.
 Authorities do not know what caused the explosion.